joaoalmei/joaoalmei/README.md

 ## About Me

 Systems Analysis and Development student at PUC Minas.
-Open to Work.

 I have practical experience in technical support and internal system development in healthcare environments.
 I worked on legacy systems maintenance and PL/SQL scripting, using tools like C#, ASP.NET, JavaScript, React, and MV System.